 - 1 tablespoon shortening

 - Mix dry ingredients together together in a small bowl.
 Cut in shortening using a pastry blender.

 If you like to cook, bake and entertain as much as I do, I think you will like this easy guide for Celebrating Mother’s Day.

 FREE GIFT FOR SUBSCRIBERS!

 If you enjoyed this post, you’ll love my weekly emails.
 Subscribe to have updates delivered to your inbox and receive Freebies available exclusively for subscribers!
-Don’t miss new recipes, DIY, crafts and ideas to inspire and encourage you.
+Don’t miss new recipes and ideas to inspire and encourage you.
 Join our community by clicking the subscribe button below.